simonccc/dcled/README.md

 This is a cut down version for my own usage feel free to enjoy!

-Dcled runs on linux, and perhaps other operating systesm.
-To use it, you need to have the usb hiddev loaded- on my system that seems to be the module named 'usbhid', and it is loaded by default.
-When you plug in the message board, the system ought to see it and create an entry in /dev/usb/hiddev* for it.
-You can check if the device is loaded correctly with this command:

-lsusb -d 1d34:0013 -v

-That out to output a whole lot of stuff that you probably dont care about- unless it outputs nothing.
-If it outputs nothing, then you have a problem with your usb.
-Or maybe you have message board with a different vendor and product id.

 BUILDING IT:

 If you are running